AeonLucid/FortniteApi/README.md

 [![NuGet](https://img.shields.io/nuget/v/FortniteApi.svg?maxAge=60)](https://www.nuget.org/packages/FortniteApi)
 ===================

-This is an unofficial C# client library for the unofficial Fortnite API.

-> **Please make use of the caching functionality and do not abuse the API.
-It is unclear whether Epic Games is okay with this yet.**
+This library makes use of https://fortnitetracker.com/site-api.
+Make sure to request an API key there and follow their guidelines.

 ## Installation